abdarahman-shaheen/Movies-Library/README.md

 1. you can add movies (path "/AddMovies") before that please use thunder Client or postmanto add data json, first select POST then go to body and add ( title and overview for movie) then send request.

+2. you can update movies (path "//updateMovies/:id") before that please use thunder Client or postmanto add data json, first select PUT then go to body and add ( title and overview for movie) then send request.
+Note: don't forget add the id .

+3. you can delete movies (path "/deleteMovies/:id").
+Note: don't forget add the id .

 ## Project Features

-1. in home page (path "/") you can show the movies(title and poster and overview),
+1. in home page (path "/") you can show the movies(title and poster and overview), and you can add the movies to favorite with comment.

-2. in favorite page (path "/favorite") you can show the favorite movies.
+2. in favorite page (path "/favorite") you can show the favorite movies, and you can update and delete your comment.

 3. in page trending (path "/trending") you can show the request and response  trending page from database api;